teknopaul/binjs/binjs/doc/EnvironmentVariables.md

 It can be removed if you dont want any variables copied to the Bash environment.

-Passing variables to bash via the `$.watch` list only works in the global scope and currently does not work inside a function.
+Passing variables to bash via the `$.watch` list only works for variable declared int ehglobal scope.

+All UPPER_CASE JavaScript variables in the global scope are copied to the bash environment by default.
+This is controlled by the `$.watchUpper` boolean flag.

+	$.watchUpper = true;

+The variable can be set to false to prevent copying global variables from JavaScript to bash.

+It is recommeded to declare global variables that you wish to be available in bash at the start of the script, for example

+    var MY_FILE_NAME = null;

+This makes it clear that the variable is in the global scope.